 The Company maintains a compensation program pursuant to which restricted stock units are granted to the Company's directors that are not employed by the Company or any of its subsidiaries.
 Under the Company's director compensation program, a portion of the restricted stock units granted under the program would be settled in cash and a portion would be settled in shares of the Company's common stock.
 Restricted stock units awarded under the program are generally scheduled to vest on the earlier of (i) one year after the grant date or (ii) the day immediately preceding the first annual meeting of the Company's stockholders following the grant.
-The portion of a restricted stock unit award under the program that is to be settled in cash will, subject to vesting, be settled in shares of stock will, subject to vesting, be settled promptly following vesting.
+The portion of a restricted stock unit award under the program that is to be settled in cash will, subject to vesting, be settled when the director who received the award separates from service.
+The portion of a restricted stock unit award under the program that is to be settled in shares of stock will, subject to vesting, be settled promptly following vesting.
 In the six months ended July 30, 2023, the Company granted to certain non-employee directors 37,116 restricted stock units that settle in cash and 37,116 restricted stock units that settle in shares with a weighted-average grant date fair value of \$25.28.

 The restricted stock units that are to be settled in cash are accounted for as liabilities.
 These awards are not typically settled until a non-employee director's separation from service.
-The value of both the unvested and vested but unsettled awards are re-measured at the end of each reporting period until settlement.
-As of July 30, 2023, the total number of vested, but unsettled awards was 227,109 units and the liability associated with these awards was \$5.5 million, of which \$2.5 million was included in "Accrued liabilities" in the Balance Sheets relating to two previous non-employee directors currently serving short-term non-employee consultancies for the Company.
+The value of both the unvested and vested but unsettled awards are remeasured at the end of each reporting period until settlement.
+As of July 30, 2023, the total number of vested, but unsettled awards was \$27,109 units and the liability associated with these awards was \$5.5 million, of which \$2.5 million was included in "Accrued liabilities" in the Balance Sheets relating to two previous non-employee directors currently serving short-term non-employee consultancies for the Company.
 The remaining \$3.0 million was included in "Other long-term liabilities" in the Balance Sheets.